-One of the greatest advantages of the FPI-25 is the simplicity with which the free spectral range can be varied.
+One of the greatest advantages of this instrument is the simplicity with which the free spectral range can be varied.
 This is done by means of a simple three step procedure:

 - Loosen the three clamp screws.
 It is very important that these are undone before any attempt is made to turn the cavity adjustment screw.
-Failure to do so will cause damage to the three invar bars and make cavity adjustment impossible. - Turn the cavity adjustment screw to increase/decrease the mirror spacing to the desired setting. - Fasten the three clamp screws finger tight.
+Failure to do so may cause damage to the three invar bars or other components and make cavity adjustment impossible. - Turn the cavity adjustment screw to increase/decrease the mirror spacing to the desired setting. - Tighten the three clamp screws.
 It is important that the screws are not over tightened as this may cause damage to the surface of the invar bars.